 “Marijuana use disorder” is the term used to describe behaviors of dependence, but that have not yet become an addiction.
 Dependence develops as your brain adapts to the amount of drug you are using, and reduces production of its natural chemicals.
 This causes you to need increasingly higher amounts of the drug to achieve the same high you’re used to experiencing.
 People with marijuana use disorders typically feel withdrawal symptoms if they try to quit or cut down – sleep issues, irritability, decreased appetite, physical discomfort – and these can last up to two weeks.

 Disorder turns into addiction once the person taking the drug is compelled to use it, despite the negative effects on their life.
 Like any other drug, excessive marijuana abuse can cause the person to eventually stop caring about the problems their addiction is causing, and to simply focus on staying high.

 Are you or a loved one experiencing any of the following effects of marijuana addiction?

 - Loss of interest in activities or hobbies

 - Changes in behavior and friends

 If you’ve noticed any of those issues in yourself or a loved one, Sound Recovery Solutions is here to help.
-We proudly offer partial hospitalization treatment, intensive outpatient treatment, and outpatient treatment and alumni services.
-We welcome both men and women experiencing all varieties of addictions and chemical dependencies in addition to secondary co-occurring mental health disorders such as anxiety, depression, and trauma.
+We proudly offer partial hospitalization treatment, intensive outpatient treatment, outpatient treatment and alumni services.
+We welcome both men and women experiencing all varieties of addictions and chemical dependencies in addition to secondary co-occurring mental health disorders such as anxiety, depression and trauma.